Failed To Return

 F/Lt D J Foster Crew

-In fact Sgt Morgan should have not been flying that night as it was not his normal crew, but a crew member was ill so he took his place.
-The assumption is that it was Sgt Smith who was ill and therefore missed the fateful flight.
+In fact Sgt Morgan should have not been flying that night as it was not his normal crew (the Sgt GH Town crew), but a member of the Foster crew was ill so he took his place.
+The assumption is that it was Sgt Smith who was ill, and therefore missed the fateful flight, with Sgt Leonard moving to fill his place while Sgt Morgan stood-in for Sgt Leonard's usual position.

 Other information about the flight and the target available here.